libreai/neural-painters-x/README.md

 ---

+###Notes

+For blending the brushstrokes, we follow a linear blending strategy to combine the generated strokes in a canvas, this process is described in detail in a very nice post titled Teaching Agents to Paint Inside Their Own Dreams also by Reiichiro Nakano [5].
+We are currently exploring an alternative process that uses the alpha channel for blending.

+---

 ## Acknowledgements

 We would like to thank Reiichiro Nakano for helping us clarifying doubts during the implementation of our Neural Painters and for his supportive and encouraging comments and feedback.
 Thanks a lot Reiichiro! [@reiinakano](https://twitter.com/reiinakano).